Kansas City Royals: Radio and television

-As of 2024, the Royals affiliate radio station is KCSP 610AM, the station having entered into a new four-year deal starting from the 2020 season.
-The station had been carrying games since 2008.
+As of 2024, the Royals flagship radio stations are KFNZ-FM (96.5) and KFNZ (610 AM).
+As KCSP, 610 AM had been carrying games since 2008, and entered into a new four-year deal starting from the 2020 season.
 The radio announcers are Denny Matthews and Ryan Lefebvre, with Steve Stewart and Steve Physioc.

-Televised games are aired on Bally Sports Kansas City, a branch of Bally Sports Midwest.
+Televised games are aired on FanDuel Sports Network Kansas City, a branch of FanDuel Sports Network Midwest.
 For the 2012 season, Ryan Lefebvre was joined by Jeff Montgomery for about 20 games while the rest of the broadcasts were covered by former Angels announcer duo of Rex Hudler and Steve Physioc.
 During the 2016 season, the Royals averaged an 11.7 rating and 105,000 viewers on primetime TV broadcasts.
 Selected Royals games previously aired in the 2000s on the Royals Network, and its former flagship was KMCI-TV.

 On February 22, 2007, Matthews was selected as the 2007 recipient of the Ford C. Frick Award, presented annually for major contributions to baseball broadcasting.